CodinGame/advanced-python-features-playground/markdowns/article.md

 # Itertools

+`itertools` is a module in the standard library that allows you to to create iterators for efficient looping.

+For example, [`permutations`](https://docs.python.org/3/library/itertools.html#itertools.permutations) ) allows you to generate all the possible ways of ordering a set of things:

 @[permutations]({ "stubs": ["itertools_permutations.py"], "command": "python3 itertools_permutations.py" })

+Similarly, [`combinations` ](https://docs.python.org/3/library/itertools.html#itertools.combinations) generates all the possible ways of selecting items from a collection, such that (unlike permutations) the order does not matter:

 @[combinations]({ "stubs": ["itertools_combinations.py"], "command": "python3 itertools_combinations.py" })

+`itertools` also contains utility functions such as `chain`, which takes iterables and creates a new iterator that returns elements from the given iterables sequentially, as a single sequence:

 @[chain]({ "stubs": ["itertools_chain.py"], "command": "python3 itertools_chain.py" })